isgavinhere/pixelbook-eve-arch/README.md

 WORKING:
 Wifi
 Sound from speakers
+Sound from USBC headphones
+Touchscreen
+Keyboard and mouse autodisable when in tablet mode Accelorometer in tablet mode
 Suspend
 Webcam
 Screen autobrightness (Though a bit distracting so I have it disabled from GNOME settings)